North America Lambert Conformal Conic Projection

 Polar orientation conic projections have their cone center point directly above the pole.
 Meridians are straight converging at the pole.
 Parallels are arcs circling the pole.
 Parallels cross meridians at right angles.

 Tangent cones result in one standard line where the scale on that line has no distortion.
 Secant cones cut distortion down with two standard lines.
-These standard lines have no distortion but it increases away from these lines.
+In general, these standard lines have no distortion but it increases away from these lines.

 Subscribe to our newsletter: